mattmr001/fend-capstone/README.md

 ## RUN

+- npm install -i ( This will install the packages from package.json)
-- npm run build-prod
+- npm run build-prod ( This will build the dist folder )
-- npm run start
+- npm run start ( This will start up the production server)

 - Select any future Start Date
 - Select any future end Date